 This Mushroom Do Pyaza is a delicious “dry curry” that calls for mushrooms (of course) and caramelized onions.
-The name of this dish “mushroom do pyaza” actually translates to mushrooms with double the onions!
+The name of this dish, “mushroom do pyaza,” actually translates to mushrooms with double the onions!

 What About Water?!

 This recipe calls for just TWO tablespoons of water.
 Yup, that’s right.
 Not a typo, folks.
-All of my recipes are tested (many times) using my 6 quart instant pot, so trust me – this will work for ya.
+All of my recipes are tested (many times) using my 6 quart instant pot, so trust me – this will work for you.

-Let me explain: the two tomatoes in the recipe will add liquid and the mushrooms themselves will also release liquid while under pressure.
-You don’t want to add too much additional water, otherwise you’ll end up with a curry rather than a dry-ish dish, as this is meant to be.
+Let me explain: the two tomatoes in the recipe will add liquid, and the mushrooms themselves will also release liquid while under pressure.
+You don’t want to add too much additional water; otherwise, you’ll end up with a curry rather than a dry-ish dish, as this is meant to be.

 I’ve been on a “dry” veggie kick lately – sharing Indian vegetable recipes that are more like sautéed type of dishes rather than curries.
 Don’t get me wrong, there’s a time and place for veggie korma – but for everyday meals, it’s nice to eat vegetables that aren’t absolutely drowning in curry.
 You want a little sauce – just enough masala to perfectly coat the veggies without suffocating them.